Trudeaumania: Criticisms

-Some revisionist historians of Canadian politics deny that Trudeaumania ever substantially existed, or believe that it was largely a media invention to promote Pierre Trudeau or sell newspapers, similar to the over-romanticized description of John F. Kennedy's term as Camelot.
+Some revisionist historians of Canadian politics deny that Trudeaumania ever substantially existed, or believed it was largely a media invention to promote Pierre Trudeau or sell newspapers, similar to the over-romanticized description of John F. Kennedy's term as Camelot.
 Robert Wright critiques the persistent media myth of "the hipster Montrealer who drove up to Ottawa in his Mercedes in 1965," and Paul Litt, claiming that the phrase was made up by newspaper columnist Lubor Zink, similarly views the phenomenon as exaggerated by supportive journalists and pundits, including Peter C. Newman and Pierre Berton.

 Justin Trudeau

 In 2015, Pierre Trudeau's son, Justin Trudeau, became prime minister after he led the Liberals to a majority government in the 2015 federal election.
-When Justin's face was in the international press, he drew comments of a similar nature online as a senior Canadian politician who was unexpectedly young-looking and handsome in the general public's opinion.
+In the international press and online, Justin Trudeau drew comments as he was a senior Canadian politician who was unexpectedly young-looking and handsome in the general public's opinion.